-Rob Beveridge is an internationally recognized basketball coach with over 23 years of professional coaching experience.
+Rob Beveridge is an internationally recognized Basketball coach with over 23 years professional coaching experience.
 He played representative basketball at State level for 7 years before studying for a Bachelor of Applied Science in Sports Studies (‘92) and a Graduate Diploma in Elite Sports Coaching (’93).
-He began coaching Junior State teams at 19 years of age and began his career as a professional coach in 1993.
+He began coaching Junior State teams at 19 and began his career as a professional coach in 1993.

-Rob was also an Assistant Coach with the Australian Senior Men’s Basketball Team (Boomers) at the 2004 Olympic Games in Athens, won a GOLD medal at the Commonwealth Games in Melbourne in 2006 and coached at the World Championship in Japan, 2006.
+After winning the World Junior Championship, Rob was appointed as an Assistant Coach with the Australian Senior Men’s Basketball Team (Boomers) for the 2004 Olympic Games in Athens, where they won a GOLD medal at the Commonwealth Games in Melbourne in 2006 and coached at the World Championship in Japan, 2006.
 In addition, he was Assistant Coach for Wheelchair Basketball during the Sydney 2000 Paralympic Games where Australia won a silver medal.

 His coaching experience has ensured an extensive knowledge of the pathways available from the junior level through to elite international representation, with knowledge of both Australian and overseas systems.